The main sources of real estate law are the following:

 Contractors usually provide a performance bond issued by a bank to guarantee compliance with their obligations.
 On the other hand, limited liability is a way to distribute the risk in building a construction.
 It is, however, important to mention that the Peruvian Civil Code establishes that any limitation of liability based on negligence will be invalid.

 Parties are effectively allowed to agree that an owner is entitled to monetary compensation, if certain milestone and completion dates are not achieved.
-Moreover, agreements usually include penalties, discount on the payment or a compliance bond, which are executed in case of delay.
+Moreover, agreements usually include penalties, discount on the payment or a compliance bond, any of which may be executed in case of delay.

 It is also common for owners to look for security on the contractor's performance, not only through letters of guarantee or performance bonds, but also through previous accredited experience.